J&K: Full normalcy will be restored, when daily needs replace activism

 Restrictions eased further, life limps backs to normalcy in J&K

 I have dealt with such situations and I know how high the anger and passion can be.
 It would have been a foolish decision to go ahead with such a decision without the restrictions, Bhushan also adds.
-Questioning the need of restrictions in the Valley is foolish, he also adds.
+Questioning the need of restrictions in the Valley is foolish, he also said.

 In such situations, the norm is to impose restrictions and then assess the situation over a period and time and then gradually begin the easing process.
 When such a decision is made, the anger quotient is very high.
 Over a period of time the daily needs start becoming important for the common.
 That would be to walk about, send their children to school, ration, just to name a few.
 When the importance of a daily life becomes important, that is the time to start easing out the restrictions, Bhushan also points out.